-Don’t Delay, Seed Today
+Don’t Delay, Seed in September

 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.